 In the early 20th century, diphtheria was among the top 10 causes of death.
 Death rates, however, were dropping.
-An antitoxin had been developed in 1890 and began to be used on patients the following year.
-It works by neutralizing the toxins produced by bacteria.
+An antitoxin was developed in 1890 and was used on patients the following year.
+It worked by neutralizing the toxins produced by the Corynebacterium diphtheriae bacterium.
+(This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 Diphtheria is caused by bacteria and is spread from person to person.